No, pie crust is one of the things that has to use a solid shortening.

-Can you use solid shortening in place of oil?
+For most cookies you can't use oil in place of shortening.

 Yes, but the results might not be the same.
 Liquid oil and solid shortening have slightly different properties.
 You might need to use slightly less oil for similar results, when "creaming" shortening the results do not work for oil, but this step would be dispensed with when using oil.
 Butter or lard, which shortening was designed to replace, will get the same results as shortening.